rocket-media/slate/source/includes/_service-titan.md

 Field name | Description
 ---------- | -----------
-`serviceType` | Indicates whether request is for repair, maintenance, etc. Not used by ST, but appended <br> to the `message` for CSR.
 `name` | Customer name
 `email` | Customer email
 `phone` | Customer phone in 10-digit format, e.g. `4801231234`